 What security features should I prioritize on edge devices?

 Device posture checks, MFA, granular access control, centralized logging, and rapid incident response capabilities are essential.
 Ensure secure management access and segregated admin networks.
-Microsoft edge have vpn
+Vpn for edgerouter 2026

 How do I monitor edge VPN performance?